-The Zacks Medical – Products industry comprises companies that provide medical products and top-notch technologies for diagnosis, observation, consultation, treatment and other healthcare services.
-Focus on research and development is the primary area of focus for companies in the space.
+The Zacks Medical – Products industry comprises companies that provide medical products and cutting-edge technologies for diagnosis, observation, consultation, treatment and other healthcare services.
+Notably, the industry players are primarily focused on research and development.

-The industry caters to important therapeutic areas like cardiovascular devices, nephrology and urology devices, ophthalmic devices, neurological devices, dermatological devices, respiratory devices, skin care devices, dental devices, orthopedic devices and gastrointestinal devices.
+The industry participants cater to vital therapeutic areas like cardiovascular devices, nephrology and urology devices, ophthalmic devices, neurological devices, dermatological devices, respiratory devices, skin care devices, dental devices, orthopedic devices and gastrointestinal devices.

 Let us take a look at the three major themes in the industry:

-- AI, Medical Mechatronics & Robotics: The growing prevalence of minimally-invasive robot-assisted surgeries, self-automated home-based care, use of IT for quick and improved patient care, and shift of the payment system to a value-based model indicate the growing significance of AI in the Medical Products space.
-Mechatronics — a high-end technology incorporating electronics, machine learning and mechanical engineering — also characterizes the industry now.
-Intuitive Surgical (ISRG) deserves a mention with respect to AI, robotics and medical mechatronics.
+AI, Medical Mechatronics & Robotics: The rising utilization of minimally-invasive robot-assisted surgeries, self-automated home-based care, use of IT for quick and improved patient care, and shift of the payment system to a value-based model underscore the growing influence of AI in the Medical Products space.
+In fact, mechatronics — a high-end technology incorporating electronics, ML and mechanical engineering — is rapidly becoming a defining characteristic of the space.
+Intuitive Surgical (ISRG) deserves a special mention with respect to AI, robotics and medical mechatronics.
 The company designs, manufactures and markets the da Vinci surgical system — an advanced robot-assisted surgical platform.
 This Mechatronic-based platform enables minimally-invasive surgery that helps reduce trauma associated with open surgery.

-- Emerging Markets Hold Promise: Given the rising medical awareness and economic prosperity, emerging economies have been witnessing solid demand for medical products.
-An aging population, relaxed regulations, cheap skilled labor, increasing wealth and government focus on healthcare infrastructure make these markets a happy hunting ground for global medical device players.
+Emerging Markets Hold Promise: Given the rising medical awareness and economic prosperity, emerging economies have been witnessing solid demand for medical products.
+An aging population, relaxed regulations, cheap skilled labor, increasing wealth and government focus on healthcare infrastructure make these markets extremely lucrative for global medical device players.

 Zacks Industry Rank Indicates Bright Prospects

-Before we present a few insurance broker stocks that you may want to consider for your portfolio, let’s take a look at the industry’s recent stock-market performance and valuation picture.
+Before we present a few medical products stocks that you may want to consider for your portfolio, let’s take a look at the industry’s recent stock-market performance and valuation picture.

 Industry’s Stock Market Performance

-The industry has outperformed both its sector and the Zacks S&P 500 composite in the past year.
+The industry has outperformed its sector in the past year.
+However, it fell short of the Zacks S&P 500 composite over the same time frame.